tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the article
 * Book chapter (max.
 2 chapters per book), journal article (please note: [policy](https://www.e-elgar.com/author-hub/reuse-of-your-work/)) does not apply to textbooks, reference works etc.!)
-* Preprint (accepted or published version may not be used)
-* Embargo: 6 months
+* Preprint: yes :warning: but only after embargo of 6 months

 #### Re-use before official publication by publisher
 Permitted